 We appreciate and thank the public that have supported our work.
-To operate the diverse range of services that we do requires practical and academic skills in the areas of policing and crime prevention, as well as the ability to deal with government.
-We are grateful therefore to our advisors who have bought special skills and experience within their professions to Safe Communities Portugal, to supplement those of the Board and help us develop further.
+To operate the diverse range of services that we do requires practical and academic skills in the areas of policing, crime prevention and civil protection, as well as the ability to deal with government.
+We are grateful therefore to our advisers, who are members of SCP and who have bought special skills and experience within their professions to Safe Communities Portugal, to supplement those of the Board and help us develop further.

 We are always interested to hear from anyone who feels that they maybe able to help our association, and thereby the community, through any particular professional skills or experience they may have.